-In Problems 347, 348, and 349 (as well as Problems 35, 40, and 41) we can begin with a set of lists, and say when two lists are equivalent as representations of the objects we are trying to count.
-In particular, in Problems 347, 348, and 349 you drew the directed graph for this relation of equivalence.
-Technically, you should have had an arrow from each vertex (list) to itself.
+In Problems 344, 345, and 346 (as well as Problems 34c, 38, and 39d) we can begin with a set of lists, and say when two lists are equivalent as representations of the objects we are trying to count.
+In particular, in Problems 344, 345, and 346 you drew the directed graph for this relation of equivalence.
+Your digraph had an arrow from each vertex (list) to itself (or else you want to go back and give it these arrows).
 This is what we mean when we say a relation is reflexive.
-Whenever you had an arrow from one vertex to a second, you had an arrow back to the first.
+Whenever you had an arrow from one vertex to a second, you had an arrow from the second back to the first.
 This is what we mean when we say a relation is symmetric.

-When people sit around a round table, each list is equivalent to itself: if List1 and List 2 are identical, then everyone has the same person to the right in both lists (including the first person in the list being to the right of the last person).
+When people sit around a round table, each list is equivalent to itself: if List1 and List2 are identical, then everyone has the same person to the right in both lists (including the first person in the list being to the right of the last person).
 To see the symmetric property of the equivalence of seating arrangements, if List1 and List2 are different, but everyone has the same person to the right when they sit according to List2 as when they sit according to List1, then everybody better have the same person to the right when they sit according to List1 as when they sit according to List2.

-In Problems 347, 348 and 349 there is another property of those relations you may have noticed from the directed graph.
+In Problems 344, 345 and 346 there is another property of those relations you may have noticed from the directed graph.
 Whenever you had an arrow from L_1 to L_2 and an arrow from L_2 to L_3 , then there was an arrow from L_1 to L_3 .
 This is what we mean when we say a relation is transitive.
 You also undoubtedly noticed how the directed graph divides up into clumps of mutually connected vertices.
 This is what equivalence relations are all about.
 Let's be a bit more precise in our description of what it means for a relation to be reflexive, symmetric or transitive.